Enniskillen and Bundoran Railway: Development

-In 1862 the UK Parliament passed an Act authorising a railway to link the L&ER near Enniskillen with the Midland Great Western Railway (MGW) at Sligo.
+The UK Parliament passed the Enniskillen and Bundoran Railway Act 1861 (24 & 25 Vict. c. cxxxviii) authorising a railway to link the L&ER near Enniskillen with the Midland Great Western Railway (MGW) at Sligo.
 Construction began in 1866 and the section between Bundoran Junction and Bundoran opened in 1868.
 The Irish North Western Railway (INW), which since 1866 had worked the L&ER, also provided the train service on the E&BR.
 The journey between Bundoran and Enniskillen was about 43 mi.
 Bundoran Junction was triangular, giving the branch access northwards to Omagh and Derry as well as southwards to Enniskillen and Dundalk.

 The E&BR renamed itself the Enniskillen, Bundoran and Sligo Railway in anticipation of its extension to Sligo.
 This would have given stations on the E&BR a direct main line link with Dublin via the MGW instead of the INW's indirect and rather meandering route to Dundalk where it connected with the Dublin and Drogheda Railway’s main line to the city.
 A direct link to Sligo would have benefitted not only Bundoran and Ballyshannon but also the considerable pilgrim traffic to Pettigo, the nearest station for St Patrick's Purgatory on Lough Derg.
 It would also have enabled the E&BR to carry substantial cattle traffic from the west of Ireland to the north-east, both for domestic consumption in and around Belfast and for export to Scotland and England.

 However, construction of the section from Bundoran to Sligo was delayed, and in 1875 Parliament authorised a rival project, the Sligo, Leitrim and Northern Counties Railway (SL&NCR), which took an inland route from Enniskillen via Manorhamilton to Collooney Junction on the MGWR line about 5 mi south of Sligo.
-In 1878 the E&BR obtained an Act allowing it to abandon its extension to Sligo, and the SL&NCR opened in phases between 1879 and 1883.
+In 1878 the E&BR obtained an act of Parliament, the Enniskillen, Bundoran, and Sligo Railway Amendment Act 1878 (41 & 42 Vict. c. cc) allowing it to abandon its extension to Sligo, and the SL&NCR opened in phases between 1879 and 1883.

 The SL&NCR adopted as its company seal a picture of two steam locomotives colliding, with one derailed and the other remaining on the track.
 This commemorated the SL&NCR's success in reaching Sligo and the E&BR's failure to do the same.
 The SL&NCR route attracted the cattle traffic to the east coast but it was too circuitous to carry much of the passenger traffic to Bundoran, Ballyshannon or Lough Derg.
 This was to the permanent disadvantage of both the SL&NCR and the E&BR.